Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### cluster_fallback_export_s3_config
 {:.badge .enterprise}

-fallback config export S3 config This is used only when `cluster_fallback_config_storage` is S3-like schema.
+Fallback config export S3 configuration.

+This is used only when `cluster_fallback_config_storage` is an S3-like schema.

-If set, it will add config table to kong exporter config S3 putObject request.
+If set, it will add the config table to the Kong exporter config S3 putObject request.

 The config table should be in JSON format and can be unserialized into a table.

-It should contain the necessary parameters as described in the documentation.
+It should contain the necessary parameters as described in the documentation: https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property.

-https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property.

-For example, if you want to set the ServerSideEncryption headers / KMS Key ID for the S3 putObject request, you can set the config table to:
+For example, if you want to set the ServerSideEncryption headers/KMS Key ID for the S3 putObject request, you can set the config table to:
 `{"ServerSideEncryption": "aws:kms", "SSEKMSKeyId": "your-kms-key-id"}`

 **Default:** none